 Ingredients

-• ½ cup red bell pepper finely chopped
+- 1 small red bell pepper seeded and finely chopped

 Instructions

-• Add 3 cups broth and milk to a medium-sized pot and bring to a boil.
-Stir in grits and bring back to a boil.
+- For the Cheesy Grits: Add 3 cups of the broth and 1 cup milk to a medium pot and bring to a boil over high heat.
+Stir in the grits and bring back to a boil.
 Once boiling, cover the pot with a lid and reduce heat to medium-low.
-Simmer for 20-25 minutes, stirring every 5-10 minutes to prevent clumping.
+Simmer for 20-25 minutes, or until the liquid has been absorbed and the grits are soft and tender, stirring every 5-10 minutes to prevent clumping.
+Remove the pot from the stove and stir in the butter, cheddar cheese, 1 teaspoon salt, and ¼ teaspoon black pepper.1 cup whole milk, 1 cup grits, 3 tablespoons salted butter, ½ cup cheddar cheese, ¼ teaspoon black pepper

-• While the grits are cooking add chopped bacon to a large skillet over medium heat.
+- For the Shrimp: Add the chopped bacon to a large cast-iron skillet over medium heat.
 Cook for 8-10 minutes, or until crispy.
-Remove bacon from the skillet using a slotted spoon and let drain on a paper towel lined plate.
-Reserve 2 tablespoons of bacon drippings.
+Line a plate with a paper towel.
+Transfer the bacon to the prepared plate.
+Leave 2 tablespoons of bacon drippings in the pan and discard the rest.5 strips thick-cut bacon

-• Push vegetables to the side and add shrimp to the skillet in a single layer.
-Sprinkle Cajun seasoning over them.
-Cook for 2-3 minutes, or until the shrimp become opaque and their tails begin to curl.
+- Push vegetables to one side of the skillet and add the shrimp in a single layer.
+Cook for 2 minutes, flip, and continue cooking for another 1-2 minutes more, or until the shrimp turn opaque and their tails begin to curl.

-• Pour in ¼ cup broth and scrape the bottom of the pan to deglaze it.
-Add bacon back into the skillet for a minute or two to warm up.
+- Pour in the remaining 1⁄3 cup broth and scrape up any browned bits from the bottom of the skillet.
+Add the bacon back into the skillet and cook for 1-2 more minutes, or until heated through.

 Tap stars to rate!